pingcap/docs-cn/tidb-troubleshooting-map.md

 - 7.1.5 `distsql.go` reports `inconsistent index`.

     The data index seems to be inconsistent.
 Run the `admin check table <TableName>` command on the table where the reported index is.
-If the check fails, close GC by running the following command, and [report a bug](https://github.com/pingcap/tidb/issues/new?labels=type%2Fbug&template=bug-report.md):
+If the check fails, disable garbage collection by running the following command, and [report a bug](https://github.com/pingcap/tidb/issues/new?labels=type%2Fbug&template=bug-report.md):

     ```sql
-    begin;
-    update mysql.tidb set variable_value='72h' where variable_name='tikv_gc_life_time';
-    commit;
+    SET GLOBAL tidb_gc_enable = 0;
     ```

 ### 7.2 TiKV